lxvm/AutoBZ.jl/paper/paper.md

 interfaces to read Wannier90 Hamiltonians and frequency-dependent self-energy data.
-The benefits of this modular design are that contributing new algorithms and problem types to the code base is simplified with well-documented APIs and that our package's intentional interoperatibility enables it to be used in scripts for many interesting research problems.
+The benefits of this modular design are that contributing new algorithms and problem types to the code base is simplified with well-documented APIs and that our package's intentional interoperatibility enables its use as a scripting tool for many interesting research problems.

-![A calculation optical conductivity of the cubic perovskite SrVO3 at geometric series of temperatures such that the scattering is halved each time the temperature is decreased, reaching 0.2 meV.
+![An optical conductivity calculation for a 3-band model of $t_{2g}$ orbitals in the cubic perovskite SrVO3 across a geometric series of temperatures such that the scattering rate is halved each time the temperature is decreased, reaching a minimum value of 0.2 meV.
 AutoBZ.jl was used to compute the conductivity, which was interpolated by HChebinterp.jl with parallelization of both the integration and interpolation. \label{fig:oc}](oc_fermiliquid.png)